 Carlton Fields is a Top 15 law firm (No. 11 overall) on the 2016 American Lawyer Diversity Scorecard.

-For the seventh consecutive year, Carlton Fields received a perfect score of 100 percent on the Human Rights Campaign’s Corporate Equality Index, which rates businesses according to their treatment of LGBT employees, consumers, and investors.
+For the eighth consecutive year, Carlton Fields received a perfect score of 100 percent on the Human Rights Campaign’s Corporate Equality Index, which rates businesses according to their treatment of LGBT employees, consumers, and investors.

 In 2015, Carlton Fields was ranked 2nd for "The Top 25 Best Law Firms for Hispanic Attorneys," 10th in American Lawyer’s “Top 10 Firms with the Highest Percentage of Minority Partners,” 14th for "The 100 Best Law Firms for Minority Attorneys," 16th for "The Top 25 Best Law Firms for Black Attorneys" and 33rd for "The 100 Best Law Firms for Female Attorneys" by Law360 in its first-ever series on racial diversity in the United States legal industry.

 Carlton Fields was recognized for its outstanding efforts to promote diversity in the legal profession by the Leadership Council on Legal Diversity (LCLD), which named the firm a 2016 Top Performer.
 The designation is given to LCLD’s most active member corporations and law firms, who have committed the most time and energy to participating in our programs.
 The firm is among 41 organizations to have earned the 2016 Top Performer designation.